 Q: So what drove you into the commercial real estate world in the first place?
 Fantasies of multiple skyscrapers with your name on the front?

 A: Hah!
 I think that’s a ways away… but to answer your question, working with real estate was always more interesting to me than say, stocks and bonds.
 The tangibility of the assets was something that really drove me to the field.
 It also helped me understand the industry and the processes behind it.

 When I was younger, I had some friends who were already in the industry.
 They were a few years older than me, so I had a chance to see if they were enjoying their career path and making good money.
 It turned out that they were doing both.

 There are some industries out there that employ some really miserable people, but all my friends in real estate seemed like they genuinely enjoyed what they did.

-Q: So how did you break in?
+Q: So how did you break into Commercial Real Estate Brokerage?

 A: I started off in brokerage straight out of undergrad.
 I was doing office leases for a while when I got the buy-side itch.
 I had been doing brokerage for a few years, and was staring down two paths.

 I could continue to do brokerage and see where that took me, or I could go back to business school to make the transition to the buy-side.

 I ended up going back to business school, and finding a job with a real estate development firm.
 After spending a little bit of time there, I realized that what I really wanted to do was own property for myself.
 And I saw brokerage as the best way to generate enough cash flow to do this.